- NAME: Sean Connery

 But Connery had a tendency to go too far in interviews.
 For example, he told a London newspaper his opinion on hitting women: "An open-handed slap is justified.
 So is putting your hand over her mouth."
 He later told Playboy, "I don't think there's anything particularly wrong about hitting a woman ... if all other alternatives fail and there's plenty of warning."

 The comments came back to haunt him when, in 1973, 10 years after his son Jason was born, he and Cilento divorced amidst a flurry of tabloid rumors that he had abused her.
 Connery denied them all, and married French-Moroccan artist Micheline Roquebrune in 1975—again at Gibraltar.
 The pair met in a golf tournament in Morocco (golf was a shared passion).
-He won the men's award; she, the women's.
+He won the men's award; she took the women's.

 By this time, Connery had made a total of six Bond pictures, and fans were in a frenzy.
 Once, he looked up from a urinal to find a photographer snapping a photo.
 The man who once reveled in notoriety now shrunk from the spotlight.
 He retreated from Hollywood, moving his wife and her three children from her first marriage into mansions in England and Marbella, Spain.
 It would be more than a decade before he reluctantly agreed to reprise his Bond role one last time, in 1983's Never Say Never Again.
 For this, he was paid salary of several million dollars—a far cry from the original $16,000 he earned for Dr. No.

 Despite the money, Connery was bitter and criticized Broccoli and Saltzman for stifling his talent.
+"This Bond image is a problem in a way, and a bit of a bore," he said of his last performance.

 profile name: Sean Connery profile occupation: